Oenanthe pimpinelloides: Taxonomy and nomenclature

 The scientific name for corky-fruited water-dropwort was coined by Peter Artedi, who developed the modern binomial classification system, and defined the species on the basis of its involucral characters.
 However, Artedi's original Oenanthe pimpinelloides was not adequately separated from O. lachenalii and it was not until 1844 that a useful distinction between those two species was made.

 The original (ambiguous) name was published after Artedi's death by Linnaeus in Species Plantarum, in 1753, and that name still stands for this species, although numerous synonyms have been proposed over the years, including Oenanthe globosa Georgi (1800), Oenanthe graminifolia Gaudin (1828), Oenanthe anatolica K. Koch (1846), and Phellandrium mathioli Bubani (1899).
 A full list can be found in the Synonymic Checklists of the Plants of the World.

 The following subspecies are currently recognised: O. pimpinelloides subsp. incrassans (Bory & Chaub.)
 Strid (2012), which occurs only in Greece; O. pimpinelloides subsp. callosa (Salzm. ex DC.)
-Maire, which is found in Morocco and Spain; and O. pimpinelloides subsp. pimpinelloides, which accounts for all other populations but is rarely recorded.
+Maire, which is only in Morocco; and O. pimpinelloides subsp. pimpinelloides, which accounts for all other populations but is rarely recorded.